 For Yuan and Li's wedding, (below) we started at the Legion of Honor and then moved on to San Francisco City Hall to photograph the ceremony.
 They were a fun couple and really enjoyed working with us.
 The whole family came to this location for group photos as well.
 We normally start our shoots at City Hall, but for this particular wedding, the timing worked out better starting the shoot here at the Legion of Honor.
 We made sure to leave sufficient time to get to city hall and check-in.
 We love the Palace of the Legion of Honor for many reasons.
 One added bonus is that you can shoot here in the rain.
 We honestly do not have many of our San Francisco city hall weddings disrupted by rain, but on those rare occasions its nice to have a place to take people.

 To summarize, we love the Legion of Honor and feel that it is one of San Francisco's best kept wedding photography secrets.
 We know this to be true because we rarely run into other brides and grooms with wedding photographers here.
 Contrast that with the Palace of Fine Arts and you get a much different type of wedding experience.
-The Palace if undeniably gorgeous and historic, but is loaded with tourists and newly married couples.
+The Palace is undeniably gorgeous and historic, but is loaded with tourists and newly married couples.
 It can be very difficult to create memorable images when you are constantly concerned with people in the background.
 Not so with the Legion of Honor!
 With the other options available nearby, including the grassy area, the Fountain, Lincoln Park and of course the Golden Gate bridge, there is so much to like here.

 Return to San Francisco City Hall Photographer Home Page